Test Suite with JUnit¶

 Setup a Platform for Tests¶

 In order to execute the Test Suite in the SDK, a target platform must be configured in the MicroEJ workspace.
-The following steps assume that a platform has been previously imported into the MicroEJ Platform repository (or available in the Workspace).
+The following steps assume that a platform has been previously imported into the MicroEJ Platform repository (or available in the Workspace):

 - Press F2 to expand the details.